tonethar/IGM-330-Fall-2018/projects/project-3.md

 ## I. Overview

-For this project you (and optionally a partner) are creating a JavaScript driven Web application that utilizes at least 2 Web services.
+For this project you (and optionally a partner) are creating a JavaScript driven Web application that utilizes multiple Web services.
 - Your goal is to create an application that is easy to use, functional, and aesthetically pleasing.
 - Ideally the experience will run in all modern browsers, but at a bare minimum it must run in recent versions of Chrome.
 - The objective of this project is for you to demonstrate your mastery of HTML5/CSS/JS programming in a [web browser DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) context.
 - You will be evaluated on:
-    - your creativity
     - the quality of the experience you create
     - the soundness of your programming
     - how far you went beyond what we did in class, as described below